Wellness and health are not effective brand positions

 11 April 2011

 They are just not emotional or different

-One of the most overrated brand promises is the one along the lines of “Be healthy.”
-This is a brand position that many companies and products have tried to claim, believing they are catching a new desire and wave that’s just now sweeping the world.
+One of the most overrated brand positions is the one along the lines of “Be healthy.”
+This is a position that many companies and products have tried to claim, believing they are catching a new desire and wave that’s just now sweeping the world.

-The problems with that wellness position are many.
-For one, “health” has rarely been a winning strategy for the long term.
+The problems with those wellness brand positions are many.
+For one, health has rarely been a winning strategy for the long term.
 Also, few brands have permission to claim it.
-And the promise of good health is claimed by so many brands that target audiences will most likely not see you as a different choice.
+And brand positions of good health is claimed by so many brands that target audiences will most likely not see you as a different choice.

 There is another reason, though: It’s not emotional.
 Or, at least, it’s not emotional in the ways brands often define it.
 They just say they will make you healthy, but they don’t align themselves with the emotional reasons why you want to be healthy.
 Those emotions are what drive preference.